I am strongly committed to protecting the privacy of users of this website, and do all that I can to protect user information.

 Any information you provide will be held securely and in accordance with the Data Protection Act 1998.
 Your personal details will not be disclosed to third parties.

-This website is hosted by EZPZ Hosting, 56 London Road, Lowestoft, Suffolk NR33 7AQ.
+The website techpolitics.eu and any subdomains of techpolitics.eu, worth.berlin and any subdomains of worth.berlin except nextcloud.worth.berlin are hosted by EZPZ Hosting, 56 London Road, Lowestoft, Suffolk NR33 7AQ.
 The server is physically located in the UK.

 You have a right to request a copy of your personal details at any time to check the accuracy of the information held.
 If you want to ask whether I hold any personal data relating to you, please contact me.